ccloquet/horeca_registry/README.md

 # HorecaRegistry
-Proposal to register the email-adresses of the horeca-customers, respecting both the privacy of the customers and the discretion of the place owner
+Proposal to register the email-adresses of the horeca-customers, in a pragmatic way, while respecting both the privacy of the customers and the discretion of the place owner

 **For the customer:**
  1. Scan the QR-code